medcomdk/dk-medcom-hospitalnotification/docs/index.md

 ## 2 Test and certification

 Certification of a system implies both an approved testprotocol and run-through of TouchStone test scripts.
 TouchStone describes an infrastructure that allows for automated test and validation against the IG's developed by MedCom.
-Test protocols and test scripts are used to test and certify MedCom HospitalNotification.
+Test protocols and test scripts are used to test and certify whether systems comply to the HospitalNotification standard.
 <br>

 <a href="https://medcomdk.github.io/MedComLandingPage/#3-test-and-certification">Click here to find the description of test and certification of FHIR standards in MedCom. </a>